 Some of the witnesses were big names, and their testimony was fairly predictable.
 Martin McGuinness and Ian Paisley viewed the problems of Northern Ireland in typically radical, polarised terms.
 John Taylor, the establishment Unionist, had been determined to defeat the IRA insurgents but was also worried about extreme Paisleyite loyalism.
 John Hume came across as a refreshing example of a non-sectarian liberal.
 But the real value of the evidence collected by the inquiry lies in what it tells us about the lives and motivations of ordinary Derry residents, soldiers and IRA men.

 The Bloody Sunday massacre took place on 30 January 1972 in the city known to Catholic nationalists as Derry and to Protestant unionists as Londonderry.
 Inter-communal tensions were higher there than elsewhere in Northern Ireland, for a number of reasons: the city had an unusually emotive place in Irish history; it was close to the border with the Republic of Ireland; and it had a particularly fine demographic balance.
 Its system of local government was blatantly gerrymandered in favour of the Protestant minority, and this led to notorious injustice, particularly in the allocation of housing.
 There was also an unemployment problem and general economic deprivation.
-The welfare state took some of the edge off this, but social security provision was opposed both by unionists, who feared that it would attract Catholic migrants from the Republic, and by some nationalists, who felt that they were being bribed with public money to fall in with the British state.
+The welfare state took some of the edge off this, but social security provision was opposed both by unionists, who feared that it would attract Catholic migrants from the Republic, and by some nationalists, who felt that they were being bribed to fall in line with the British state.

 Northern Ireland as a whole was still ruled by the devolved government at Stormont, which had been controlled by the Ulster Unionist Party without interruption since 1921.
 The government wielded draconian emergency powers, which were enforced by the Protestant-dominated police service, the Royal Ulster Constabulary (RUC).
-The results of this remarkable state of affairs were entirely predictable, and the Catholic population had good reasons for complaining that they were treated like second-class citizens.
+The results of this remarkable state of affairs were entirely predictable, and the Catholic population had good reason for complaining that they were treated like second-class citizens.

 The shit hit the fan in the late 1960s, and the conflict rapidly got out of hand.
-One RUC photographer remembered how his job rapidly changed:
+One RUC photographer remembered how his job changed:

 ¶ From 1969, with the onset of civil unrest and the subsequent terrorist activity, the police photographer's job changed dramatically and life became very unpredictable.
 As well as our normal type of work we had to respond to all sorts of atrocities such as explosions, murders, knee capping incidents and life became one round of photographing serious injury, death and post mortems.
 (S.R.
 Penney)Much of the violence took place against the incongruous backdrop of a relatively affluent postwar European state.
 There was a striking juxtaposition between the ordinary and the extraordinary.
 One British solider recalled:

 ¶ I remember one old lady whose house was opposite a permanent army observation post at the corner of Bligh's Lane.
 She asked me if we could go away because she was fed up with her house being involved in firefights.
 I told her that we had been fired at from her house and we had returned fire for that reason.
 She shrugged her shoulders and said words to the effect of "I know, but I can't stop them".
 When my men subsequently raided the house we found evidence of a firing position in one of the rooms along with a number of empty bullet cases....
 It was very common for the IRA to use houses in this way, whether the inhabitants approved or not.
 (INQ 598)The British Army had been deployed in Northern Ireland to maintain some semblance of order since 1969.
-The Army was on the side of the British state, but the Catholic community had a lot to lose from the sectarian violence, so the soldiers had initially been relatively warmly received by both sides.
+The Army was on the side of the British state, but the Catholic community was dangerously exposed to sectarian violence, so the soldiers had initially been relatively warmly received by both sides.
 This soon changed, however.
 One soldier reported:

 ¶ The first time I went to Northern Ireland was in 1969 when I was involved in constructing the peace line between the Lower Falls and the Shankhill Road in Belfast....
 The tour was excellent.
 Both sides were very friendly and used to give us cups of tea and even breakfast on occasions....